-We are planning for an exceptional on-campus experience this fall!
-Will things be a bit different?
+We are planning for an exceptional on-campus experience again this spring!
+Will things continue to be a bit different?
 Yes.
-But, the student life team as well as several students have been hard at work to create new and different events, programs and opportunities for our community that are tailored to our new expectations.
-And, faculty are creating classroom teaching experiences to meet the needs of a flexible learning environment.
-We will share more about all of these new experiences as we near the beginning of school.
-If you have any questions about Student Life, please reach out to the student life team at firstname.lastname@example.org.
+But, the student life team continues to be hard at work to create new and different events, programs and opportunities for our community that are tailored to our new expectations.
+And, faculty will continue to create classroom teaching experiences to meet the needs of a flexible learning environment.
+If you have any questions about Student Life, please reach out to the student life team at email@example.com.

-What will the fall semester be like for students?
+What will the spring semester be like for students?

-We are planning for an exceptional on-campus student experience this fall.
+We are planning for an exceptional on-campus student experience this spring.
 Will things be a bit different?
 Yes.
 But, the student life team and many of your student peers are hard at work to create new and different events, programs and opportunities for you that are tailored to our new expectations!
-You will learn more about these new experiences as we near the beginning of school.
+You will learn more about these new experiences as we near the beginning of the spring semester

 Yes!
-Chapel is a vibrant part of our community and we believe that chapel contributes to the positive spiritual formation of Lipscomb students.
+We believe chapel experiences, through both The Gathering and Breakouts, provide shared communal rhythms that help us flourish.
+We continue to require chapel because we believe it contributes to the positive spiritual formation of Lipscomb students.
 With the reality of COVID-19, we anticipate the majority of chapel opportunities will be provided through both virtual and small group options.
-We continue to require chapel attendance based on our belief that chapel can contribute to the positive spiritual formation of Lipscomb students.
-We will require students to attend 80% of The Gathering opportunities on Tuesdays and 80% of a specific “breakout chapel” that students will have the opportunity to choose.
+We will require students to attend 80% of The Gathering opportunities and 80% of a specific Breakout that students will have the opportunity to choose.

 - The Gathering.
-The Gathering will occur in an online format throughout the fall semester and will be led by Lipscomb faculty, staff, and students.
-The Gathering will be recorded for viewing at times other than the “live” sessions so students can more easily fit the viewing into their busy schedules.
+The Gathering will occur in an online format throughout the spring semester and will be led by Lipscomb faculty, staff, and students.
+The Gathering will be recorded, aired on Tuesdays, and then made available for one week afterwards so students can more easily fit the viewing into their busy schedules.

 - Breakout Chapels.
-There will be many more breakout chapel offerings, including more offerings at alternative times, and several that meet only by Zoom.
-To build a deeper sense of community, each student will meet with the same breakout chapel group throughout the semester.
+We will continue to have dozens of Breakouts, including more offerings at alternative times, and several that meet only by Zoom.
+To build a deeper sense of community, each student will meet with the same Breakout group throughout the semester.